Chris Dobey: 2023

+At the 2023 PDC World Darts Championship, Dobey reached a World Championship quarter-final for the first time.
+He defeated Martijn Kleermaker in his opening match before eliminating former World Champions Gary Anderson and Rob Cross.
+In the quarter-finals, he lost 5–0 to Michael van Gerwen.
 On 29 January 2023, Dobey reached his first televised final at the 2023 Masters.
-He beat reigning Masters champion Joe Cullen, Luke Humphries, Dirk van Duijvenbode, Michael Smith before defeating Rob Cross 11–7 in the final.
-The following day, Dobey was confirmed to be in the 2023 Premier League.
+He beat reigning Masters champion Joe Cullen, Luke Humphries, Dirk van Duijvenbode and reigning World Champion Michael Smith before defeating Rob Cross 11–7 in the final.
+The following day, Dobey was confirmed to be in the 2023 Premier League, his first full-time inclusion in the event after two years as a 'Challenger'.